SAP-archive/teched2020-DEV165/README.md

 ## Overview

-This session introduces attendees to...
+This session introduces you to the capabilities of Integration Suite that help you with all your non-SAP integration needs.
+You will get started with **Integration Suite** by activating **Cloud Integration** and **Open Connectors** capabilities

 ## Requirements